The Grade Editor allows you to make changes to a specific student’s score on a specific activity

 - A Returned Attachments field appears between the Feedback and Private Note fields if the activity allows student dropbox submissions (available for Assignment and Custom activity types).
 Use this field to return attachments and feedback.

-To close the Grade Editor, click Save Draft, Submit Score, or the Cancel in the bottom, right corner of the window.
+To close the Grade Editor, click Save Draft, Submit Score, or the X in the top, left corner.

 - Buzz previews submissions under the Content tab in the formats listed here.
 Because the preview function depends on third party tools, support for the listed file types may change or vary depending upon changes made by the preview tool provider: